Creamy German Cucumber Salad Recipe (Gurkensalat)

 What is German Cucumber Salad?

-As I previously stated, I'm not a German food expert.
-But from my research, I've found that there are two common variations of traditional German salad, also known as Gurkensalat in German.
+As I previously stated, I’m not a German food expert.
+But from my research, I’ve found two common variations of traditional German salad, also known as Gurkensalat in German.

 Video